Artymediys/minio-deployment/README.md

 # MinIO deployment
 **Ansible-playbook for running MinIO deployment in Multi-node Multi-drive mode.**

+## Settings

-### Settings
+### Discs

-Before launching the playbook, you can edit the default value variable `minio_mounts` to indicate the actual disks on the nodes:
+Before launching the playbook you can edit the default value variable `minio_mounts` to indicate the actual disks on the servers:

 ```yaml
 vars: